 These records show that insulin doesn’t affect the ability to drive, but low blood sugar does.
 In fact, most of the accidents were related to low blood sugar or hypoglycemic episodes.
 Also, people who used an insulin pump were less likely to crash than the people who injected insulin.

-Less than 50% of the volunteers with either type of diabetes had consulted with their doctor about driving.
+Less than 50% of the volunteers with either type of the disease had consulted with their doctor about driving.
 The scientists found that failing to check the blood sugar level before driving can result in more accidents.

-That is why they want to encourage people to talk to their doctor about type 1 diabetes, hypoglycemia, and driving.
+That is why they want to encourage people to talk to their doctor about hypoglycemia and driving.

-It is important that you take good care of your condition, especially if you want to drive for an extended period.
-Here are some tips that can help you stay safe while driving.
+It is important that people take good care of their condition, especially if they want to drive for an extended period.
+Here are some tips that can help them stay safe while driving.

-Always check your blood sugar before you drive.
-This way, you will make sure that it is at least 80 mg/dL.
-If the levels are lower than that, eat a snack that has 15g of carbohydrates.
-To make sure that your blood sugar is stable again, wait 15 min after your snack and check again.
+They should always check blood sugar before they drive.
+This way, they will make sure that it is at least 80 mg/dL.
+If the levels are lower than that, they should eat a snack that has 15g of carbohydrates.
+To make sure that their blood sugar is stable again, they should wait 15 min after their snack and check again.

-If you plan on going on a vacation, we suggest you carry your meter with you.
-This way, you can check your blood glucose along the way.
-But, make sure not to leave the meter in the car when you are not driving since extreme cold or heat can damage it.
+If they plan on going on a vacation, we suggest carrying a meter with them.
+This way, they can check their blood glucose along the way.
+But, they shouldn’t be careful not to leave the meter in the car when they are not driving, since extreme cold or heat can damage it.

-Carry snacks with you at all times.
-Make sure that they have fast-acting carbohydrates in case your blood glucose drops too low.
-Have a regular soda, snack bars, juice boxes, gel, or tablets at hand, just in case.
+They should carry snacks with them at all times.
+It’s good to have fast-acting carbohydrates with them in case their blood glucose drops too low.
+They can have regular soda, snack bars, juice boxes, gel, or tablets at hand, just in case.

-In case of emergency, it is important that you always carry your medical ID so that rescuers will know that you have diabetes.
+In case of emergency, it is important that they always carry their medical ID so that rescuers will know that they have a chronic disease.

-If your blood sugar drops too low and you are already on the road, these are the warning signs you might feel.
-If you feel any of them, it is important that you pull over.
+If their blood sugar drops too low and they are already on the road, these are the warning signs they might feel.
+If they feel any of them, it is important that they pull over.

-If your blood sugar is too low, eat a snack.
-Make sure that you keep it stable so that you will drive safely.
-Don’t drive until your blood glucose is in the normal range.
+If their blood sugar is too low, they should eat a snack.
+They should keep it stable so that they will drive safely.
+Don’t drive until blood glucose is in the normal range.